ISLA-Grenoble/2025-main/README.md

 ### About the final exam

 The final exam will happen on **Friday 09-May at 8am**.
 It will be a 3h practical evaluation on the computers from ENSIMAG.
 It will have some multiple-choice questions to evaluate your theoretical knowledge and some practical questions similar to what you will do in the TPs.
-You will not have access to any internet connections, but you can bring your own handwritten and printed notes.
-In the computer that you will use, we will provide you a folder with the instructions for the exam, the `ipynb` files to fill with your answers and code, as well some materials of the course.
+You will not have access to any internet connections, except to `sklearn` documentation at https://scikit-learn.org/stable/.
+You can bring your own handwritten and printed notes.
+In the computer that you will use, we will provide you a folder with the instructions for the exam, the `ipynb` files to fill with your answers and code, as well all the slides of the course.

-You are all expected to have read the scientific article :
+You are all expected to have read the following scientific article (which will be available in the exam folder) and to be able to answer questions about it:

 > Mark Newman  "Modularity and community structure in networks"
 > https://arxiv.org/abs/physics/0602124